Regular procedure

 IPA drafted guidelines on the involvement and conduct of legal representatives (NGOs or private lawyers) during an asylum interview, allowing lawyers to intervene at certain parts of the interview and limiting their presence in cases of disruptive behaviour.
 According to the new rules, a lawyer can submit supplementary statements within 5 days of the interview.[15]

-On the other hand, NGOs and lawyers reported not having witnessed any improvement in the asylum procedure and reported that the quality of the assessments are generally very poor, even when undertaken by EUAA caseworkers.
-The recent ECtHR decision seems to confirm this for assessments carried out between 2020 and 2021.
-The Court found the assessments to be “disconcerting” and plagued by “rampant incongruence[15].
-While the Court did not refer to the entitiy which was in charge of the applicant’s assessments, the applicant’s lawyers later reported that the first assessment was carried out by an EUAA caseworker as indicated in the applicants file.
+Furthermore, in S.H. v.
+Malta, the ECtHR decision seems to confirm these remarks, at least regarding assessments carried out between 2020 and 2021.
+The Court found the assessments to be “disconcerting” and plagued by “rampant incongruence”.[17]
+While the Court did not refer to the entity which was in charge of the applicant’s assessments, the applicant’s lawyers later reported that the first assessment was carried out by an EUAA caseworker as indicated in the applicants file.
+In March 2024, the Committee of Ministers of the Council of Europe adopted a decision in relation to this judgement, requesting Malta to submit information on the redress measures against the shortcomings identified by the Court related to the accelerated procedure and to introduce an appropriate Convention-compliant remedy with automatic suspensive effect.[18]

 Furthermore, data is not available on the rate of confirmation/overturning by IPA of recommendations made by EUAA.